karatelabs/karate/karate-core/README.md

 The `Map` returned by the `start()` method will be used to create the [driver configuration](#driver-configuration).
 Karate has a built-in implementation for Docker ([`DockerTarget`](src/main/java/com/intuit/karate/driver/DockerTarget.java)) that can be a good reference for you to create your own from scratch.

 There is a `karate.target(object)` API that is a convenience helper (which in the future may support other common target types in addition to Docker).
 Here below is an example of using it in [`karate-config.js`](https://github.com/intuit/karate#configuration), and using a particular [`chrome-headless`](https://hub.docker.com/r/justinribeiro/chrome-headless/) Docker image.

-The `targetType` is needed in addition to the [driver configuration](#driver-configuration) to tell Karate what kind of `Target` to return.
+* `targetType`: needed in addition to the [driver configuration](#driver-configuration) to tell Karate what kind of `Target` to return.
 You can omit the `start` (and even the `headless`) flag and it will logically be `false`, because now the `target` has the responsibility to start (and stop) the application under test.
 The `port` is automatically added by the `DockerTarget` Java code.
+* `dockerImage`: optional, but will ensure that the `DockerTarget` Java code will `docker pull` the image before launching a container

 > Use the `--security-opt seccomp=chrome.json` setting as documented for the [`chrome-headless`](https://hub.docker.com/r/justinribeiro/chrome-headless/) Docker image.